 - You can only have 1 late payment on your mortgage in the last 12 months

-This program is offered by many lenders but just like loan modifications there has been a ton of overpromise.
+This program is offered by many lenders but just like loan modifications, there has been a ton of overpromising.
 The root of the problem is that lenders do not want to take on loans that are so far underwater even if the borrowers have great credit and are current.
-Reason being statistics prove that underwater homes are more likely to go into default at some point when compared to homes with equity.
+The reason being statistics prove that underwater homes are more likely to go into default at some point when compared to homes with equity.

 What Is Forbearance?